Updated April 2, 2019

 When assessing antimicrobial manufacturers, choose a partner who will help you to find the right level of antimicrobial additive to give optimal protection.

-Adding higher levels than needed will only increase costs.
+Adding higher levels than needed only increases costs.
 Selecting a supplier that has their own microbiology and chemistry laboratories to assess antibacterial and antifungal properties of the finished goods is essential.

 This provides piece of mind confidence in knowing your antimicrobial products are well protected while minimizing overall costs.